JSS95/wettingfront-lges/doc/source/index.rst

 =============================================

-WettingFront-LGES is a plugin of WettingFront to analyze LGES battery electrolyte wetting (anode, cathode and separator).
+WettingFront-LGES is a plugin of WettingFront to analyze LGES battery electrolyte wetting (anode and separator).

 Installation
 ------------